-Bold black lines that etch out the image of a wing spreading eagle, a rose encrusted anchor, or ship at sea...these are only some images that may come to mind when Traditional tattooing comes to mind.
-Part art movement, part social phenomena, the United States has created a style of ink that is all its own.
-Truly an important facet of American culture, we expound upon the history, designs and artists of this famed tattoo aesthetic.
+Bold black lines that etch out the image of an eagle in flight, a rose encrusted anchor, or clipper ship at sea...these are some classic images that may come to mind when one mentions Traditional tattooing.
+Part art movement, part social phenomena, the United States succeeded in creating a style of tattooing that is all its own.
+Truly an important facet of American arts and culture, we expound upon the history, designs and founding artists of this famed tattoo aesthetic.

 The History of Traditional Tattooing

-The added support of modern Traditional tattooing, is the invention by Samuel O’Rielly, the electric tattoo machine, which helped revolutionize the industry in 1891.
-Sam took Thomas Edison’s electric pen, and modified it to create the forerunner of the machines now used the world over.
+The electric tattoo machine, invented by Samuel O’Rielly, helped revolutionize the industry in 1891.
+Sam took Thomas Edison’s electric pen, and modified it to create the forerunner of the machines now used by the world over.
 By 1905, a man named Lew Alberts, known as Lew the Jew, was selling the first commercial tattoo flash sheets.
-With the invention of the tattooing machine, business had been growing for tattooists, and the demand for new designs and more ideas became imminent.
-This helped spread the iconography and specific style of Traditional tattooing across the states, and soon there was unified aesthetic of Traditional Americana.
-It is also worth mentioning that in the early 1880’s many “tattooed” performers working in conjunction with the traveling circus, such as Nora Hildebrandt, Captain George Costentenus, and John Rutherford.
-Many of these performers had tall tales about their personal histories, but it did bring tattoos to a new crowd quite literally.
+With the invention of the tattooing machine and flash sheets, business had been growing for tattooists, and the demand for new designs and more ideas became imminent.
+Soon this specific style of tattooing spread across borders and states, and as a result, we saw a unified aesthetic of Traditional Americana.